Troubleshoot your DNS settings

 Additional DNS records

-If you have any additional A records on your root domain (besides the 2 Webflow A records), they’ll conflict with the A records you’ve set to point to Webflow.
+If you have any additional A records on your root domain (besides Webflow’s A record), they’ll conflict with the A record you’ve set to point to Webflow.
 Make sure to remove any additional A records.

 The same is true for CNAME records.
-Make sure you only have 1 record for each subdomain you’ve connected to your Webflow site, and that the record points to Webflow.
+Make sure you only have one record for each subdomain you’ve connected to your Webflow site and that the record points to Webflow.

 How to fix your DNS settings